Easy Tips For Better Mashed Potatoes

 - by the choice of dairy that you use.
 Most of the time, I simply use milk, but you can also use heavy cream for really decadent and luscious mashed potatoes, buttermilk to add a slight tang and creaminess to mashed potatoes, as well as cream cheese or sour cream.
 It’s very important to heat the dairy.

-- for the last punch, try adding bacon bits, scallions, chives, parsley, rosemary, grated cheese or even Homemade Ranch dressing to the mashed potatoes.
+- for the last punch, try adding bacon bits, scallions, chives, parsley, rosemary, grated cheese or Flavored Butter to the mashed potatoes.

 - A simple, standard potato masher